ShimonMimoun/Cat_Fedder/README.md

 	 (2) If the cat has not received permission: The system will not weigh the cat and a red light would light.

 The food weighing event: When the cat gets permission and the bowl opening is opened, we will weight the food in the bowl.
 As the cat leaves the area and the opening closed, we will weigh the food in the bowl, and so we can know the amount of food the cat ate.

-We will use the Cloud, where we will save the information we want to display on the WEB, run the algorithm and perform the deep learning.
-In the Cloud we will save the data of the Database and with this we will make the connection between the hardware and the software

 # Web-Site Software